ziv/cho/docs/rfcs/command.md

 Decorators will be used to define endpoints, controllers and modules.
 The decorators will be processed at runtime to set up middleware and error handling.

+### Endpoint/Command Method

+The method get a `ChoCommandContext` parameter that contains the command line arguments and options (minimist API).
+The return value of the command is the application exit code, where `void` is treated as `0`.

 ### `@Main()` decorator